-Linux provides a lot of different type of logs by default.
+Linux provides a lot of different types of logs by default.
 These files are generally located at /var/log .
-There may be some exceptions like third party applications but configuration of log location can be change to the /var/log directory.
-In this post we will look default log files and how to list, tail, search, filter these logs.
+There may be some exceptions like third party applications but the configuration of log location can be changed to the /var/log directory.
+In this post, we will look at default log files and how to list, tail, search, filter these logs.

 List Log Files

 Logs files can be simply listed by using ls command but keep in mind there are directories they contain different files for logs.

 $ ls /var/log/

 We can list in a recursive manner to get files and folder under /var/log directory like below.

 There are different methods to read log file but we will use less which have practical solutions while reading the log file.

 Space will skip to the next page also page up / page down will work too.

 Less have the functionality to search a text file were in this situation a log file.
 After opening log files with less use /auth to search “auth” term down to the file pages.